leo-runningcoach/coachleo/README.md

 ### How to get started

-1. Create an account at [coachleo.ai](https://coachleo.ai) — email, Google, or Sign in with Apple (7-day free trial)
+1. Create an account at [coachleo.ai](https://coachleo.ai) or download the application — email, Google, or Sign in with Apple
 2. Connect your Strava account (read-only)
 3. Start chatting — Leo already knows your training